m3db/m3/docs/faqs/index.md

 # FAQs

 - **Is there a way to disable M3DB embedded `etcd` and just use an external `etcd` cluster?**
 Yes, you can definitely do that.
 It's all just about setting the etcd endpoints in config as etcd hosts instead of M3DB hosts.
+See [these docs](https://m3db.github.io/m3/operational_guide/etcd/#configuring-an-external-etcd-cluster) for more information.

 - **Is there a client that lets me send metrics to m3coordinator without going through Prometheus?**
 Yes, you can use the [Prometheus remote write client](https://github.com/m3db/prometheus_remote_client_golang/).